ajsteele/ageless/README.md

 ### `le-sex-difference.R`

-This calculates the difference in lifespan between women and men, in different countries and around the world, based on
+This calculates the difference in lifespan between women and men, in different countries and around the world, based on WHO GBD data.

 ### `mortality-with-age.R`

-This looks at how risk of death varies with age.
+This looks at how risk of death varies with age in high-income countries, using data from the Human Mortality Database.

 ### `init.R`